seanxiangct/GraphQL/README.md

 To connect to the database:

-1. shell into the database image
+1. shell into the database container
 2. run `psql -U postgres graph_db`

 To initialise database table, with all containers running, run:

 `docker-compose exec graphql alembic upgrade head`

-## TO Test